 From my personal experience, I can say that it scales well for small, growing companies as well.
-Adding new people and teams, and assigning them OKRs makes it easier for new employees to join the team and become part of the company.
+Adding new people and teams, and assigning them OKRs make it easier for new employees to join the team and become part of the company.

 Using Weekdone for setting goals.